 *These are suggestions to help you get started.
 You are not required to answer them.

 Before you submit your personal statement, ask someone you trust to proofread it and provide feedback.
 Poor grammar or typos overshadow a good message.

 Requesting and submitting recommendation letters

-Give your references enough time to write and submit your letters, due by 5:00 p.m.
-MST on March 1, 2018.
+Give your references enough time to write and submit your letters.
 It is your responsibility to ensure your letters are submitted in a timely manner via the electronic submission process.
 Applications are not considered complete if recommendation letters are not submitted by due date.

 Once you enter the name and contact information for a reference, click "Send E-mail Request" and a recommendation letter request is automatically generated via e-mail to each of your references.
 The e-mail contains instructions for submitting a letter electronically through a unique link that will attach their letter to your application.
-If your reference does not receive the e-mail, you will have the option of resending it.
+If your reference does not receive the e-mail, you have the option to resend it.